hpsr17/apnacollege/README.md

-This is my fist git reposistory # apnacollege
+This is my fist git reposistory
+# apnacollege
+Author - Hirendra Raghuwanshi